There was something perfect and

 Tai Chi Chuan

 Daily training tai chi brings balance and harmony to body and soul.
 Memory and concentration are strengthened, breathing becomes deep and even, and the muscles return to a natural relaxation.
 The main principle is to have the body and the senses to function as a unity.
 With soft and slow movements one creates a serene, meditative state which is important not only for self-defence, but also for coping with stress and other problems in daily life.
 Regular training brings with it enduring health, a deeper awareness of oneself and techniques for effective self-defence.
 One learns to maintain an even temperament, even when confronting a violent person.
 The strategy is to meet hard with soft like bamboo in a storm.
 Bamboo prevails by bending and yielding to the wind, while a stiff tree is uprooted and knocked over.
 Eventually a ”tai chi dancer” finds that the real adversary is within oneself – all the bad habits that we carry with us through life.
 The instructor, Theo Radic, originally from southern California, has lived in Stockholm since 1974.
 The long Yang style form that he teaches comes from Master Fu-Yuan Ni.
-Master Ni, who is 99 years old, was born in Ningbo in southern China, and began training tai chi when he was fifteen.
+Master Ni, who lived to be 101 years old, was born in Ningbo in southern China, and began training tai chi when he was fifteen.
 He later moved to Taiwan and then to Santa Barbara in 1974.
-Theo Radic has trained tai chi for over thirty years.
+Theo Radic has trained tai chi for over thirty-five years.
 He began in Stockholm at Louis Lin’s Wushu Academy, and continued with William Dockens, originally from Baltimore, Maryland, at that time a resident of Sweden.
 Theo began learning Master Ni’s many forms in Santa Barbara in 1987. (see complete list below) They include the long Yang style form (right and left forms), sword, saber (right and left forms), double sword, sword sparring, pushing hands and tai chi sparring.
 (The last three are for two people.)
 He also learned the combination form (a combination of the left and right Yang forms) and the Wudang Sword Dance mentioned in Crazy Devil Sweeping.
 The beginner course includes:

 § Warm-up exercises